sergiotaborda/lense-lang-docs/docs/content/constructors.md

 }
 ~~~~

-This constructors immediately inform the compiler there must be a *numerator* and a *denominator* field in the class and the values of the parameters should be directly assign to those fields.
+This constructors immediately informs the compiler there must be a *numerator* and a *denominator* field in the class and the values of the parameters should be directly assign to those fields.
 This really reduces the boilerplate but leaves the validation of state problem orphan.

 Scala resolves this by means of companion objects that have methods that act like a static factory methods calling the constructor only after validating the parameters are correct.
 Other special constructors are possible (called auxiliary constructors) but they action is limited.
 In scala constructors are pretty much meant only for field initialization, other computations are made in methods on objects.